lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 Django only reverses the path, so the full domain of the tenant must be prepended.

 **Via subfolder**<br/>
-All URLs must be interpolated with tenant.
-In order to make it URLConf transparent, a clever hack is required.
+All URLs must be interpolated with the tenant.
+To make the subfolder transparent to the URLConf, a clever hack is required.

 **Via query parameter**<br/>
 All URLs must be appended with the query parameter.